tekumara/notes/ssh-agent.md

 ### SSH Config

-SSH can be told to add keys to the agent and the keychain when they first successfully used to authenticate:
+SSH clients can be told to add keys to the agent and the keychain when they first successfully used to authenticate:

 ```
 # add key used by ssh into ssh-agent